ngzhekai/obsidian-note-sync/T NS3131/Module Test Notes.md

 + Accounting

-	+ provides the methodology for collecting information about the end user's resource consumption, which can then be processed for billing, auditing, and capacity-planning purposes.
+	+ provides the methodology for collecting/ monitors information about the end user's resource consumption, which can then be processed for billing, auditing, and capacity-planning purposes.

 ### AAA Processing